munagekar/nnpso/README.md

 While using traditional approaches we get stuck up 50% of the times with a learning rate of 0.001.
 Even after 90000 iteration our losses for the best particle were at 0.002021174.

+# Usage
+Cite this work if used for academic purposes.
+For commercial purposes contact me preferably via mail.

 # Project Guidelines

 - Testing : Rigorous